t3hmun/t3hsite/_posts/2015-10-01-part-03-css-and-sass-foundation-from-scratch.md

 ---
 layout: post
-title: "Part 2: Tooling Up"
+title: "Part 3: Laying a CSS and SASS Foundation from Scratch"
 date: 2015-10-01 03:00:00
-description:
+description: Removing the default CSS for a Jekyll site and laying a nice SASS foundation for building on.
 ---

-TODO:

- * Cruft from config file
- * Ultra short intro SASS and CSS
- * Description

 ## Creating a CSS base

-The default Jekyll blog site already has a load of CSS; it has a formatted layout.
+The default Jekyll blog site already has a load of CSS; it already has a formatted layout.
-In order to start from scratch some deleting is in order.
+This is neither wanted or needed.

 Delete all the files in the `/_sass/` folder.
+The `/_sass/` folder contains CSS files that are combined using SASS to make up a final CSS file.

+> __SASS__
+>
+> SASS is a language/tool for generating CSS files.
+> CSS usually get ridiculously overcomplicated as a website grows.
+> SASS adds variables and allows combination multiple files and more.
+>

 The implementation of CSS and HTML is not consistent across web browsers.
 In order to create a consistent basic appearance download [normalize.css](https://github.com/necolas/normalize.css/).
 Rename it to `_normalize.scss` and put it in the `/_sass/` folder.

+> __normalize.css__
+>
+> HTML is not an exact standard, it was slowly built up over time.
+> As a result many tags appear and behave differently in each browser.
+> normalize.css is a project to maintain a CSS file that creates a consistent look and behaviour across browsers.

+While it would be nice to fully understand the contents of normalize.css, doing so would take too long.
+A more pragmatic approach is to investigate the effects on a single element whenever new CSS is applied to it.

-Next create a basic syntax highlighting CSS file (if wanted).
+Next generate a basic syntax highlighting CSS file (if wanted).
+This is done using the rougify command, which is a part of the Rouge gem.

 ```bash
 cd _sass